 The above are just examples.
 In short, if you think that your occupation may pose a risk to a pregnancy then you should discuss this with your employer before becoming pregnant.
-A change in job, or working practice, may be necessary.
+A change in job, or in working practice, may be necessary.

 - Slowing the growth of the baby, leading to a low birth weight.